2025 Retail technology trends: Retail analytics & more

-In 2024, the retail sector is being transformed by technology.
-Recent data shows that by 2021, investment in retail technology reached a remarkable $109 billion.
+By 2025, technology is revolutionizing the retail sector, with global sales projected to reach $32.4 trillion — a 4.2% increase from 2024.
+This upward trend is expected to continue, hitting $34.9 trillion by 2027.
 Today, integrating online and offline shopping experiences through omnichannel strategies is essential for retailers to stay competitive.
 As reported by McKinsey & Company, customers who shop through multiple channels spend 1.7 times more than those who don't.
 Retailers are focusing on technology to offer personalized experiences and to connect with customers individually.
 This includes both eye-catching and background technologies.

 Let's take a closer look!